Latent Modes of Nonlinear Flows -- a Koopman Theory Analysis: Koopman Eigenfunctions and Modes

 \section{Koopman Eigenfunctions and Modes}

-Koopman theory provides linear representation to data that emerges from nonlinear systems.
-These representations are based on measurements in the state-space termed as \emph{Koopman eigenfunctions}.
+Koopman theory provides a linear representation to nonlinear dynamics by defining a new coordinate system.
+These coordinates are the measurements in the state-space termed as \emph{Koopman eigenfunctions}.
 Necessary and sufficient conditions for their existence are formulated here.
 Since the eigenfunctions are not unique, we define the \emph{Koopman family}, an infinite set of Koopman eigenfunctions.
 We also define a useful notion, referred to as the \emph{ancestors of a Koopman family}.
 This allows the reconstruction of the dynamical system, under certain conditions.
 Moreover, it allows to considerably enlarge the \acf{ROA} of the system.
 The above conclusions are consequences of the attributes of the dynamics, $P$, and its solution, $\bm{x}(t)$, discussed and analyzed below.